w2ak/tpt-inf224-tp1/README.md

 ## Step 9

 Shared pointers allow memory to be managed correctly. `Group` is now a list of shared pointers.
 This way, even though groups can share `Multimedia` objects, these objects are only deleted when they are not used anymore.

+## Step 10

+The `Library` objects directly manage their multimedia objects.
+In order to keep the user from creating multimedia objects by himself, their constructors were made protected and accessible only by the friend class `Library`.